This article may contain compensated links. See our full disclosure here

 Our top rated luggage for a trip to Italy

-It also comes in a nested set which is great if, like me, you’re short on storage and like things that match.
+You can also buy this case as part of a nested set which is great if, like me, you’re short on storage and like things that match.

 Italian style – La Bella Figura